 Driving while under 21 years old and with a BAC of 0.02% to 0.05% is UDD – underage drinking and driving.
 This is a very low threshold, and drinking just a small amount of alcohol could cause your BAC to reach 0.02%.

 The state does not have to prove a UDD defendant was impaired in any way.
 Merely crossing the BAC legal limit makes you guilty of UDD.
-Also called a “baby DUI”, UDDs are part of Colorado’s “zero tolerance” policy for minor drunk driving.
+Also called a “baby DUI,” UDDs are part of Colorado’s “zero tolerance” policy for minor drunk driving.

-- Up to $150 in fines;
+Fines | Up to $150 |

 If you are underage and arrested with a BAC of 0.08% or higher, you face regular DUI charges.
 Meanwhile, if you are underage and arrested with a BAC of 0.05% to less than 0.08%, you face regular DWAI charges.3